This post may contain affiliate links. Please read my disclosure.

 - I do not add any salt to the bone broth.
 You are welcome to salt yours, but I prefer to do it after the fact.
 If you do choose to add salt, add it after the broth has cooked.

 - For a completely smooth bone broth, strain through a sieve.
-Personally I use a finely woven wire mesh strainer, but I don't need a perfectly smooth broth.
 You can strain it more than once if necessary.

-Like I touched on above, bone broth is filled with collagen which helps improve inflammation in the gut.
+Bone broth is filled with nutritious collagen which helps improve inflammation in the gut.
 It also helps to support a healthy immune system, increases bone strength and protects your joints.
 Plus it tastes delicious.

 **Note: I am not a doctor or a health professional.
 See your doctor for health recommendations.